Why Mwape Kumwenda Sleeps With Her Ear To The Ground

 In Zambia, a country in southern Africa, Kumwenda said that widespread corruption has led to poverty and inequality.
 According to Transparency International, 42% of Zambians reported paying a bribe in 2010 and more than two thirds of people believe corruption has gotten worse.

 "My father once said, 'My daughter, you are so powerful.
 You stop a president, and you ask the president a question, and the president stands and answers you.
-You are so powerful!’” said Kumwenda proudly.
+You are so powerful!’” she said.

 It's also made the mother of two the target of intimidation and threats.

-We talked to Kumwenda in New York, after she won the 2015 Courage in Journalism Award from the International Women's Media Foundation.
+Kumwenda spoke to Refinery29 from New York, where she had just received the 2015 Courage in Journalism Award from the International Women's Media Foundation.

 How did you decide to become a journalist?